-Drama Club meets on Wednesdays between 3.45 and 4.45 p.m.
+Drama Club meets weekly after school in the Autumn and Spring Terms.
 The club is intended for the girls of Form VI and provides an excellent opportunity for them to build on the activities of their curriculum drama lessons, culminating in the big Form VI Production at the end of the Easter Term.

-The Junior French Club, for girls from Forms II and III, meets on Mondays from 15.30 until 16.00 and is led by Mrs Knight.
+The Junior French Club, for girls from Forms II and III, meets weekly after school and is led by Mrs Knight.

 This club is held for an hour after school each week for girls in Forms II and III.

-The Chess Club meets on Fridays from 1.30 – 2.00pm and is open to girls from Forms IV, V and VI.
+The Chess Club meets weekly during lunchtime and is open to girls from Forms IV, V and VI.
 It is led by Mrs Knight.

-The Craft Club takes place on Thursdays from 12.50pm to 1.30pm in the Art Room and is run by Mrs Wright.
+The Craft Club takes place weekly during lunchtime in the Art Room and is run by Mrs Wright.

 This lunchtime Club offers the girls in Forms II and III the chance to try various different fun crafts each week.